New law cracks down on shell companies to combat corruption

 One such Delaware-based company, Essential Consultants LLC, was used by Trump’s former personal attorney, Michael Cohen, to conceal hush money payments to porn star Stormy Daniels.
 Others registered in the state have been tied to corrupt military officers in Venezuela, drug trafficking guerrillas from Colombia and former Zimbabwean dictator Robert Mugabe.

 “Congress was late to acknowledge that secrecy is alive and well in the United States,” said David P. Weber, a former U.S. Treasury investigator who was one of two experts to review the Panama Papers before publication.
+He now is a forensic accounting professor at Salisbury University in Maryland.
 “Kleptocrats and corrupt foreign officials did not need secret bank accounts in Switzerland.
 They were right here.”

 Less touted, the law also dramatically expands awards for whistleblowers.
 Specifically, individuals who come forward with evidence of financial malfeasance are entitled to receive up to 30% of money seized by the Treasury or Justice Departments when their information leads to successful law enforcement actions.
 Previously, awards were capped at $150,000.